-Prerequisites: Completion of two courses in the Computer Information Systems program or instructor approval.
+Prerequisites: Completion of two courses in the Computer Information Systems program or Instructor approval.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Student must develop new learning objectives each semester.
 The seminar consists of topics which include job interview and application techniques, job site interpersonal relations, preparation of resumes, building self-esteem, setting and writing job objectives, time and stress management techniques, career interest/aptitude test, evaluation and planning, vendor presentation and professional development.
 (1 Lec., 20 Lab.)

-CISC 7472 Cooperative Work Experience (4) (Last year's course prefix/number CIS 714)
+CISC 7472 Cooperative Work Experience (4)

 Prerequisite: Completion of one course in Computer Information Systems 7171, 7271, 7371, or 7471.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Student must develop new learning objectives each semester.
-The seminar consists of topics which include setting and writing job objectives and directed independent studies of computer-related topics such as expert systems, new vendor products or presentation graphics.
+The seminar consists of topics which include setting and writing job objectives and directed independent studies of computerrelated topics such as expert systems, new vendor products or presentation graphics.
 (1 Lec., 20 Lab.)